Traveling with oxygen

 To help you prepare for your next airline trip, take a look at our recommendations for traveling with a portable oxygen concentrator:

-- Contact your airline well in advance of your trip to inform them that you will be using an FAA-approved LifeChoice Activox 4L Portable Oxygen Concentrator during the flight.
+- Contact your airline well in advance of your trip to inform them that you will be using a portable oxygen concentrator during the flight.
 Be sure to discuss and understand what documentation is required for use of your portable oxygen concentrator on-board the aircraft.

-- Check airline requirements to ensure you have sufficient battery time.
-Check and charge the batteries before your trip and carry on spares if required.
+- Check your travel itinerary and airline requirements to ensure you have sufficient battery life for your trip.
+Check and charge the batteries before your trip and carry spares if required.